yungpanz/cleaner-script/README.md

 - [x] Read folders to clean from a JSON file
 - [x] Log removed file size
-- [ ] Create GUI for selecting folders and dump them into a JSON file
+- [x] Create GUI for selecting folders and dump them into a JSON file
-- [ ] Implement a folders blacklist for safety reasons